Top Menu

 My RIDGID Combo Kit with Hammer Drill & Impact Driver was the tool for this project.

-Trim to size using a circular saw and then drilled 1-1/2 pocket holes on both sides to connect it to the shelves.
+Trim to size with a circular saw, then drill 1-1/2 pocket holes on both sides to attach it to the shelves.

 Install the remaining 1 x 2 along the wall, driving 3-1/2" wood screws onto the studs on the wall.

-The last step with the counter is to set it in place.
+The last step with the counter is to dry fit it.

 2. BUILDING THE DESK'S BASE